You say "five more minutes." They nod. Five minutes later you take the phone and the world ends.

 Bridge to something real

-The handoff goes smoother when screen time leads into something, not just away from it.
+The handoff goes smoother when screen time leads into something.
 "You made a pizza!
 Let's go make a snack."
 Or "Time to put the phone to sleep.
 It's tired too."

 Sources